kjolley/BIGSdb_documentation/data_query.rst

 .. image:: /images/data_query/bookmarks.png

-A new side tab will appear when you have saved bookmarks.
+A new top-right tab will appear when you have saved bookmarks.
 You can click on this to easily access all saved bookmarks.

 .. image:: /images/data_query/bookmarks2.png